clockworklabs/SpacetimeDB/docs/docs/unity/part-2b-c-sharp.md

 using static SpacetimeDB.Runtime;
 ```

 Then we are going to start by adding the global `Config` table.
 Right now it only contains the "message of the day" but it can be extended to store other configuration variables.
-This also uses a couple of macros, like `#[spacetimedb(table)]` which you can learn more about in our [C# module reference](/docs/modules/c-sharp).
+This also uses a couple of attributes, like `[SpacetimeDB.Table]` which you can learn more about in our [C# module reference](/docs/modules/c-sharp).
 Simply put, this just tells SpacetimeDB to create a table which uses this struct as the schema for the table.

 **Append to the bottom of lib.cs:**